mtg-toolbox/mtg-toolbox.github.io/docs/MIDI_GENERATION_tools/GrooveTransformerVST/A_Overview.md

 Just like most tools that utilize generative models, the GrooveTransformer is not perfect (if there is such a thing as a perfect generative model).

 While during training process, we try to ensure that the required features behave as expected, the system can still generate unexpected results.
 In the context of a musical tool, this can be a good thing, as it can lead to unexpected and interesting results!
+Nevertheless, it is important to keep in mind that the system is not a "magic box" that will always generate the "perfect" drum loop.

 What this also implies that, a system like the GrooveTransformer is not a plug-and-play tool, and it requires the user to experiment with the system!

-Ofcourse, this is also not to claim that the system is not capable of generating "boring", "irrelevant", or "nonsensical" results.
-It can, and it will!
-But, we also believe it can also generate interesting and potentially inspiring results!

 We'd love to hear your thoughts on the system, and we are always open to suggestions on how to improve the system!
 Please feel free to [reach out to us]({{site.BaseUrl}}/GrooveTransformer/Contact/)!